mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * The difference between handler() and childHandler() is that the former adds a handler that’s processed by the accepting ServerChannel, whereas childHandler() adds a handler that’s processed by an accepted Channel, which represents a socket bound to a remote peer
+    * bind Binds the ServerChannel and returns a ChannelFuture , which is notified once the connection operation is complete (with the success or error result).

 * ServerChannel implementations are responsible for creating child Channels, which represent accepted connections